Isotopes of helium: Helium-2 (diproton)

-Helium-2, ^{2}He, is extremely unstable.
-Its nucleus, a diproton, consists of two protons with no neutrons.
-According to theoretical calculations, it would be much more stable (but still β^{+} decay to deuterium) if the strong force were 2% greater.
-Its instability is due to spin–spin interactions in the nuclear force and the Pauli exclusion principle, which states that within a given quantum system two or more identical particles with the same half-integer spins (that is, fermions) cannot simultaneously occupy the same quantum state; so ^{2}He's two protons have opposite-aligned spins and the diproton itself has negative binding energy.
+Helium-2, ^{2}He, is unbound.
+The only bound atom with a mass number of 2 is deuterium.
+The nucleus of ^{2}He, a diproton, consists of two protons with no neutrons.
+Its instability is due to spin–spin interactions in the nuclear force and the Pauli exclusion principle, which states that within a given quantum system two or more identical particles with the same half-integer spins (fermions) cannot simultaneously occupy the same quantum state; so ^{2}He's two protons have opposite-aligned spins and the diproton itself has negative binding energy.